jacobwang925/adaptive_lane_keeping/README.md

 ![user_adaptation](docs/user_adaptation.png)

 For LLM experiments, rename `.env.example` to `.env` in the repository root and fill in your API keys.
 The `.env` file is gitignored.

-Matlab add-on Large Language Models (LLMs) with MATLAB is required (https://www.mathworks.com/matlabcentral/fileexchange/163796-large-language-models-llms-with-matlab).
+Note that the MATLAB add-on 'Large Language Models (LLMs) with MATLAB' is required (https://www.mathworks.com/matlabcentral/fileexchange/163796-large-language-models-llms-with-matlab).